How to block a device from the UniFi Controller: A step by step guide

 The ability to block devices in the UniFi Controller is quite a powerful feature.
 It improve you network management capabilities and make sure that only authorized devices have access to your network.

 For organizations that want all the benefits of a secure and optimized network, but don't necessarily want the hassle, consider using a managed service like UniHosted.
-We provide managed UniFi Controllers to improve your network efficiency.
+We provide managed UniFi Controller to improve your network efficiency.
 Especially, if you are an MSP or IT-service business looking for reliable, secure and scalable UniFi network deployments, this is something for you.

 We host UniFi Controllers in the Cloud